Our friends bought a vintage school desk and asked if I would restore it for them. I agreed, and in the process, I learned how to fix blotchy stain!

 I ran some wood glue down the fractured edges, made the seat whole again and clamped it all together to dry.

-The next day, I started sanding with my most powerful random orbital sander to chew through the grime and decades-old finish.
+The next day, I started sanding with my most powerful random orbit sander to chew through the grime and decades-old finish.
 I don’t know what kind of wood the seat is made from, but it is hard!

 In addition to the seat, I sanded the back support and the desktop